Plastic Surgery Gone Wrong: Everything You Need to Know

 These are the most common things that can go wrong with plastic surgery:

 - A separation at the site of the incision

 - Reaction to anaesthesia

-Even some less invasive procedures, like Botox, have risks.
-It’s ironic that Botox has become much more popular in recent years.
+Even some less invasive procedures, like injections, have risks.
+It’s ironic that injections has become much more popular in recent years.
 In just the last few years, the incidence of this procedure has rapidly increased by 154% because it’s minimally invasive with fewer risks associated with it than more invasive plastic surgery.
-However, even with botox, you risk:
+However, even with injections, you risk:

 - Granulomas (lumps of cells from your immune system)

 - Redness of the skin

 Anyone is susceptible to risks or complications from plastic surgery.
 However, your risk is higher

 - Don’t make healthy food choices

 - Have a weakened immune system